lee-dohm/staff-notes/CONTRIBUTING.md

 * `script/console` &mdash; Opens the development console
 * `script/db-console` &mdash; Opens the database console for the development database
 * `script/docs` &mdash; Generates developer documentation
+    * `--open` Opens the documentation in the local web browser after generation
+    * `--test` Generates the documentation including test modules and helpers

 Other scripts that are available but not intended to be used directly by developers: